No-Rank Tensor Decomposition Using Metric Learning: Metric Learning Framework

 where $\text{diam}(\mathcal{M}_c)$ is the diameter of the connected component of class $c$ in the data manifold.
 This provides a uniform upper bound on intra-class distances.\\ (ii) {Inter-class separation:} Let $\mathbf{x}_i$ and $\mathbf{x}_j$ be from different classes.
 Using the margin condition with anchor $a = \mathbf{x}_i$, positive $p = \mathbf{x}_i$ (trivially from the same class), and negative $n = \mathbf{x}_j$, we get:

 Simplifying yields $\gamma \leq \|f(\mathbf{x}_i) - f(\mathbf{x}_j)\|_2^2$, and thus $\sqrt{\gamma} \leq \|f(\mathbf{x}_i) - f(\mathbf{x}_j)\|_2$.
 The combination of (i) and (ii) demonstrates that the embedding maps the semantic structure of the data into a geometric structure where points from the same class form tight clusters (bounded by manifold geometry) well-separated from clusters of other classes (by at least $\sqrt{\gamma}$).
-The Lipschitz property ensures this mapping preserves local connectivity. \end{proof} \begin{theorem} Under the assumptions of Lemmas \ref{lemma:convergence} and \ref{lemma:structure}, the proposed metric learning framework: \begin{enumerate} \item Converges to a configuration that is a local minimum of the total objective $\mathcal{L}_{\text{total}}$. \item Yields a semantically structured embedding space where intra-class distances are minimized and inter-class distances are maximized beyond a margin $\gamma$. \end{enumerate} This result bridges optimization guarantees with geometric structure, ensuring that the learned representation is both stable and semantically meaningful. \end{theorem}
+The Lipschitz property ensures this mapping preserves local connectivity. \end{proof} \begin{lemma}[Metric Preservation via Triplet Loss and Lipschitz Mapping] Assume the data lies on a compact manifold $\mathcal{M}$ and is separable with margin $\gamma > 0$, i.e., for all valid triplets $(a,p,n)$: